 Photo Credit: Amazon.com

 Create an emergency supply kit for your pet in an easy to carry bag.
 If possible, consider making two kits – one in case you stay in your home and a smaller one in case you have to evacuate.

-- Make sure your pet’s vaccinations are up to date as many boarding facilities will require proof of this before accepting your pet.
+Make sure your pet’s vaccinations are up to date.
+Most boarding facilities will require proof of vaccinations before accepting your pet.

 Keep collars and ID tags on your pets.
 Also, ensure that tag identification information is up to date.
 If possible, consider microchipping your pet – in case you get separated and their collar slips off, it’s another way for rescuers to contact you when your pet is found.